LabunskyA/labunsky.info/about/cv/index.md

     - UI stuff like html and css, Java Swing and Android layouts
     - many other things I just did not remember at the time
   - not really a programming skill, but I used to create trading strategies
+- **Finance skills**
+  - Trading commodities derivatives
+  - Hedging strategies (from cryptocurrency mining and smart contracts revenue)
+  - Arbitrage
+  - Mid- and short-term trading strategies
 - **Other qualities**
   - stress resistant
   - honest and straightforward
-  - consistent
-  - prefer a good life over good money
+  - prefer a good life over the money
-  - and UNIX over any other OS
   - enjoy solving and optimizing interesting problems, even simple ones
   - have a pretty good understanding of modern markets and economy in general
-  - in good physical shape (**really** love running and inline skates)
+  - in good physical shape (**really** love athletics)